katebennu/baby-growth-estimator/README.md

 3. **Select Gender**: Choose between Boy or Girl
 4. **Choose Percentile**: Select the desired percentile for weight estimation
 5. **Select Unit**: Toggle between kg and lbs for your preferred weight unit
-6. **Calculate**: Click the "Calculate Weight" button to get the estimated weight
+6. **Calculate**: Click the "Calculate Growth Estimates" button to get all measurements
-7. **View Results**: See weight in both your selected unit and the converted unit
+7. **View Results**: See weight, length, and head circumference in both your selected unit and the converted unit

 ## Data Source

 The application uses WHO Child Growth Standards data from the CSV files:
 - `WHO-Boys-Weight-for-age-Percentiles.csv`
 - `WHO-Girls-Weight-for-age Percentiles.csv`
+- `WHO-Boys-Length-for-age-Percentiles.csv`
+- `WHO-Girls-Length-for-age-Percentiles.csv`
+- `WHO-Boys-Head-Circumference-for-age-Percentiles.csv`
+- `WHO-Girls-Head-Circumference-for-age-Percentiles.csv`

 ## Technical Details